gchq/stroom-docs/content/en/docs/proxy/Stroom-7-Proxy-Installation.md

 ---

-There are 2 versions of the stroom software availble for building a proxy server.
+There are 2 versions of the stroom software available for building a proxy server.
 There is an _app_ version that runs stroom as a Java ARchive (jar) file locally on the server and has settings contained in a configuration file that controls access to the stroom server and database.
 The other version runs stroom proxy within docker containers and also has a settings configuration file that controls access to the stroom server and database.
 The document will cover the installation and configuration of the stroom proxy software for both the docker and 'app' versions.